The Best Company Cars to Lease in 2025

 BMW iX1

-The BMW X1 might still be BMW’s smallest SUV, but that doesn’t mean it's small in the scheme of things.
-The car has ballooned in size compared to its predecessor, meaning it has easily enough space and practicality to deal with anything a family can throw at it.
+The BMW X1 is BMW’s smallest SUV, but that doesn’t mean it's small in the scheme of things.
+The car has grown in size compared to its predecessor, meaning it has easily enough space to deal with anything a family can throw at it.
 The iX1 is the all-electric version, and like the rest of the X1 range, it delivers that practicality, along with a plushly trimmed interior, lots of equipment and technology, and an exemplary infotainment system.
-It also delivers a supremely polished driving experience, with a comfortable ride, agile handling and superb refinement.
-OK, so it’s not cheap, but as company car drivers only pay tax on a teeny fraction of its price, that lofty price has little effect on the amount of tax you actually pay, so you can afford to splash out.

 BMW iX1 Review